Do you ever get jealous of chameleons?

 Watch how your mouth and lips move and see if you make a mistake or struggle with any particular words.
 Repeat the difficult words until the movements of your mouth feel natural.

 FluentU is a great source for authentic videos you can use to learn pronunciation.
-This innovative platform transforms real-world English videos, like movie trailers, funny YouTube clips, news reports and more, into interactive language learning experiences.

 3. Learn the Flow of English